 Advanced Audience Targeting for Remarketing #SMX

-If you can do precise audience targeting, you can have more control over who sees your ads — and get more conversions for your marketing buck!
-In this in-depth SMX West 2016 session, we’ll find out how to use advanced targeting techniques like remarketing lists, custom affinity lists, YouTube remarketing and more.
+If you can do precise audience targeting, then you can have more control over who sees your ads — and get more conversions for your marketing buck!
+In this in-depth SMX West 2016 session, we’ll find out how to use advanced targeting techniques like remarketing lists, custom affinity lists, YouTube remarketing, and more.
 The goal is to maximize your ad campaign ROI.

 Pamela Parker, Contributing Editor, Search Engine Land (@pamelaparker)

 - Mark Irvine, Sr. Data Scientist at WordStream (@MarkIrvine89)

 - Joseph Kerschbaum, Account Director at 3Q Digital (@joekerschbaum)

 - Amy Bishop, Director: Audits, Outbound, Training at Clix Marketing (@hoffman8)

 Mark Irvine: 4 Ways to Find the Audience of Your Wildest Dream — & How to Convert Them!